Updated: June 11, 2019

 It may seem cruel, but scientific studies on the Social Comparison Theory show that comparing yourself against those who are doing worse can help boost your self-esteem.

-So before hating your job, remember that some people don’t even have jobs.
+So before quitting your job, remember that some people don’t even have jobs.

 2. Don’t let your feelings affect your work